Themes for a Shower for Foster Parents

 School

-• A school-themed shower is the perfect way to celebrate a new child into the home and to support the parents with much-needed school supplies.
-The decor may include items such as apple centerpieces, alphabet trains or a school bus backdrop.
+A school-themed shower is the perfect way to celebrate a new child into the home and to support the parents with much-needed school supplies.
+Decor may include items such as apple centerpieces, alphabet trains or a school-bus backdrop.
 Because the theme is centered on school, consider offering gifts such as a bouquet of crayons, notebooks, recreational reading books and other school supplies.
 Gifts might even include passes to a local family attraction such as a museum.

 Welcome to Parenthood

-• This is another fun shower to have if the soon-to-be foster parents are welcoming their first child into the home.
-Standard decorations such as balloons, banners and floral centerpieces work well no matter what age and gender the child is.
-Since the theme is parenthood, encourage guests to bring gifts that they personally found useful as parents.
-This might include milk, cookie dough and a baking pan for baking up those late-night chocolate chip cookies, or maybe even a first-aid kit.
+Standard decorations such as balloons, banners and floral centerpieces work well no matter what age and sex the child is.
+Since the theme is parenthood, encourage guests to bring gifts they personally found useful as parents.
+This might include milk, cookie dough and a baking pan for baking up late-night chocolate-chip cookies, or maybe even a first-aid kit.